mdn/content/files/en-us/web/api/beforeinstallpromptevent/index.md

 - {{domxref("BeforeInstallPromptEvent.platforms")}} {{ReadOnlyInline}}{{Non-standard_Inline}} {{Experimental_Inline}}
   - : Returns an array of string items containing the platforms on which the event was dispatched.
 This is provided for user agents that want to present a choice of versions to the user such as, for example, "web" or "play" which would allow the user to choose between a web version or an Android version.
 - {{domxref("BeforeInstallPromptEvent.userChoice")}} {{ReadOnlyInline}}{{Non-standard_Inline}} {{Experimental_Inline}}
-  - : Returns a {{jsxref("Promise")}} that resolves to a string containing either "accepted" or "dismissed".
+  - : Returns a {{jsxref("Promise")}} that resolves to an object describing the user's choice when they were prompted to install the app.

 ## Instance methods

 - {{domxref("BeforeInstallPromptEvent.prompt()")}} {{Experimental_Inline}}
   - : Allows a developer to show the install prompt at a time of their own choosing.
-This method returns a {{jsxref("Promise")}}.
+This method returns a {{jsxref("Promise")}} that resolves to an object describing the user's choice when they were prompted to install the app.

 ## Example